Jason Metsa

 Jason Metsa (born July 17, 1980) is an American politician, a former member of the Minnesota House of Representatives, and the former Deputy Commissioner at the Iron Range Resources and Rehabilitation Board.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 6B in northeastern Minnesota from 2013 to 2019.
+A member of the Minnesota Democratic–Farmer–Labor Party, he represented District 6B in northeastern Minnesota from 2013 to 2019.

 Education

-Metsa attended Mesabi Range Community and Technical College, graduating with an A.A.
+Metsa attended Mesabi Range Community and Technical College, graduating with an associate degree.

+Career

 Minnesota House of Representatives

 Metsa was first elected to the Minnesota House of Representatives in 2012.

-Minnesota’s 8th District Congressional Campaign
+He was re-elected in 2014 and 2016.
+He did not run for re-election in 2018, choosing instead to run in the DFL primary for Minnesota's 8th congressional district.

+8th congressional district campaign

 Metsa was a Democratic candidate for Minnesota's 8th Congressional District in the U.S. House.
-Metsa lost the primary on August 14, 2018.
+Metsa lost in the primary election on August 14, 2018.

-IRRRB
+Iron Range Resources and Rehabilitation Board

 On February 22, 2019, Metsa became the Deputy Commissioner of the Iron Range Resources and Rehabilitation Board.
-His predecessor was Mary Finnegan.
+His predecessor was Mary Finnegan, and he was succeeded by Al Becicka in early 2023.

 Personal life

 Metsa and his wife, Amanda, have one child.
+According to court records, his wife filed for divorce on July 8, 2024.

+On July 6, 2024, Metsa was arrested for 3rd degree criminal sexual conduct.
+He was also charged with providing alcohol to a minor.
+He was sentenced to a year of unsupervised monitoring for the alcohol-related charge as the sexual conduct investigation continues.